Skip to content

 Nepali community in Bahrain

-Bahrain's Nepali community numbers approximately 25,000–30,000.
+Bahrain's Nepali community numbers 25,000–30,000, concentrated in Manama, Muharraq and Riffa.
 The Nepali Association Bahrain organises community events and welfare support.
-Workers are concentrated in Manama, Muharraq and Riffa.
 Remittance is handled by BFC (Bahrain Financing Company), Western Union and Al Ansari Exchange.

 Calculate your savings from Bahrain